 You can connect to a WiFi network even if your phone does not have a SIM card.
 A SIM chip has a different function; it does not interfere with your phone’s ability to connect and operate on a WiFi network.

 Your SIM card will authenticate itself with its cellular service provider through identification with the IMSI (International Mobile Subscriber Identity).
-After identifying the SIM, the mobile network will establish your phone’s location and store it in the mobile network’s central database.
-The database holds permanent subscriber information known as the HLR (Home Location Register).
+After identifying the SIM, the mobile network will establish your phone’s location and store it in its central database.
+The database holds permanent subscriber information called the HLR (Home Location Register).